urbit/docs/tutorials/arvo/arvo.md

 ++  move  [p=duct q=arvo]                               ::  arvo move
 ```

-If ducts are a call stack, then how do we make calls and produce results?
+If `duct`s are a call stack, then how do we make calls and produce results?
 Arvo
 processes `move`s which are a combination of message data and metadata.
 There
 are three types of `move`s: `%pass`, `%give`, and `%unix`.

-A `%pass` move is analogous to a call:
+A `%pass` `move` is analogous to a call:

 ```
 [duct %pass return-path=path vane-name=@tD data=card]
 ```

-Arvo pushes the return path (preceded by the first letter of the vane name) onto the duct and sends the given data, a card, to the vane we specified.
-Any response will come along the same duct with the `wire` `return-path`.
+Arvo pushes the return path (preceded by the first letter of the vane name) onto
+the `duct` and sends the given data, a `card`, to the vane we specified.
+Any response will come along the same `duct` with the `wire` `return-path`.

 A `%give` `move` is analogous to a return: